Music journalism: 2010s

 Stevie Chick, a writer who teaches music journalism at City University London, said, "I think more than any other journalism, music journalism has got a really powerful creative writing quotient to it."

 Tris McCall of the Newark Star-Ledger discussed his approach to music criticism in a 2010 interview, stating, "Most of us [critics] begin writing about music because we love it so much.
 We can't wait to tell our friends and neighbors about what we're hearing."
 According to McCall, even over the course of a long professional career, the enthusiastic impulse to share "never fades".
 McCall expressed his interest in "examining why people respond to what they respond to.
 I hazard guesses.
 Sometimes I'm wrong, but I hope I'm always provocative."

 In the 2010s, some commentators noted and criticized the lack of negative reviews in music journalism.
 Saul Austerlitz from the New York Times Magazine noted that unlike other art forms, "music is now effectively free.
-Music criticism’s former priority — telling consumers what to purchase — has been rendered null and void for most fans."
+Music criticism's former priority — telling consumers what to purchase — has been rendered null and void for most fans."
 He argued that this and "click culture" causes music critics to act as "cheerleaders" for existing stars.

 The 2010s saw a rise of music critics who used YouTube and social media as their platform.
-According to Vice magazine's Larry Fiztmaurice in 2016, Twitter is "perhaps the last public space for unfettered music criticism in an increasingly anti-critical landscape".
+According to Vice magazine's Larry Fitzmaurice in 2016, Twitter (X) is "perhaps the last public space for unfettered music criticism in an increasingly anti-critical landscape".
 In 2020, The New York Times described YouTuber Anthony Fantano as "probably the most popular music critic left standing."
+Fantano's channel, The Needle Drop, is his main outlet, but he also streams music commentary on Twitch and posts on X.

+2020s

+In an article published in 2024, Jessica Karl, a Bloomberg News columnist, opined that "the way we critique music is broken".
+She argues that the current culture of consuming new music, particularly with the release of Taylor Swift's album The Tortured Poets Department (2024), is unhealthy.
+While she found some of the reviews of the album were "well-considered", she opined others were pre-written and "daft".
+She explained that critics are "staying up until dawn to finish listening to an album as if it's a college paper we're cramming to complete by the morning" and long albums like the 31-track Tortured Poets frustrate them.
+Karl also felt that reviews appearing online within hours of an album's release discredits both the plaudits and criticism.
+She condemned the Paste review for making "a litany of petty, exclamation-pointed digs" at Swift, and dismissed the rave Rolling Stone review for calling the album a classic within a day, as well as criticizing articles by "reputable publications" like Time and The Philadelphia Inquirer for catering gossip to the masses and fandom instead of serious journalism of the art.